LMH01/alpha_tui/docs/cli.md

 ## General options

 Accumulators and memory cells are automatically created when the input program is read.
 To circumvent that you can set the option `--disable-memory-detection`.
 You then need to specify the accumulators and memory_cells that should be created.
-The options `-a`, `-m` and `--memory-cell-file` can be used to specify those values. `--memory-cell-file` can also be used to specify available memory cells, when automatic detection is disabled.
+The options `-a` and `-m` or `--memory-config-file` can be used to specify those values.

-If you require memory cells to be pre initialized you can use the option `--memory-cell-file` to read in a file that contains memory cell information.
-An example for such file can be found [here](../examples/memory_cells.cells).
+If you require accumulators, the gamma accumulator or memory cells to be pre initialized you can use the option `--memory-config-file` to read in a file that contains information about this data.
+This file is formatted in json.
+To enable a specific memory type, create a new entry in the corresponding map.
+If the value is `null` the memory type is created but no value is set (does not apply to the gamma accumulator).
+The gamma accumulator can be enabled by setting the `enabled` field to `true`.
+Its value can be set by using the `value` field, set it to `null` to enable the gamma accumulator but to not assign it any value.
+An example for such file can be found [here](../examples/memory_config.json).

 ### Allowed instructions